 The EPA water quality data originate from the STORET Data Warehouse, which is the EPA's repository of water quality monitoring data collected by water resource management groups across the country.
 Organizations, including states, tribes, watershed groups, other federal agencies, volunteer groups and universities, submit data to the STORET Warehouse in order to make their data publicly accessible.
 For more information about STORET, see the STORET Home Page.

 The USGS water quality data originate from the NWISWeb Database.
 The database contains current and historical water data from more than 1.5 million sites across the nation and is used by state and local governments, public and private utilities, private citizens, and other federal agencies involved with managing our water resources.
-For more information on what data are available and how NWIS data are mapped to the Water Quality Exchange (WQX) format, visit NWIS Water Quality Web Services.
+The Water Quality Portal serves data from the NWISWeb database.
+All publicly available data are not available through the web services at this time.
+The web services include results for USGS parameters represented in the crosswalk between NWIS Parameter Codes and the EPA Substance Registry System.
+The latest crosswalk is available at this WQP Page.
+At this time this crosswalk accounts for approximately 92% of water-quality data available from NWISWeb.

 The ARS water quality data originate from the STEWARDS (Sustaining The Earth’s Watersheds - Agricultural Research Database System) database and were developed as part of the Conservation Effects Assessment Program (CEAP).
 STEWARDS contains long-term hydrologic, weather, and water quality data from 17 ARS benchmark research watersheds.
 For more information about STEWARDS, see the STEWARDS Home Page.